jundalisay/spblist/content/en/research/rousseau/economy/part-02.md

 ---
 heading: Part 2
-title: The Rules of legitimate or popular government
+title: The Rules of legitimate or popular government and Rule 1
 # "We Must Always Go Back To A First Convention"
 description: ""
 image: "/covers/rousseau.jpg"